Plann1ng/Networking-Simulation/Ansible/README.md

 ## 🔧 Project: Network Automation with Ansible on Ubuntu

 ### 🖥️ Host Environment
 This automation is configured and run from an **Ubuntu Linux** machine using **Ansible**.
-It is designed to push syslog configurations to Cisco routers and switches, and also forms the basis for future security-triggered automation involving Cisco ASA firewalls.
+It is designed to push syslog configurations to Cisco routers and switches, it can also be used as a skeleton to push any other type of configurations to the registered hosts.

 ---

+## Prerequisites (Ubuntu based host with Cisco IOS devices):
+1. Python3 library on Ubuntu machine
+2. Enable SSH on the host machines (Since this is a lab setup this config uses same password for all the hosts, however consider using different password for each device within your network.)

 ## ✅ Step 1: Install Ansible on Ubuntu